NBISweden/workshop-RNAseq/labs/isoform-visualisation.md

 ## Importing reference based isoform info to the genome

 In addition, we provide result files for *all* reads that were mapped to the genome.
 These mappings were used for reference based assembly of isoforms across the entire genome.
-There is a GTF file with the final merged isoform
-information from all 12 samples.
+There is a GTF file with the final merged isoform information from all 12 samples here

-You can download all BAM files and GTF files for all samples from uppmax from here `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/refBasedAssembly/Genome`.
+`/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/refBasedAssembly/Genome/GTFfiles/`.

 ## Importing the peptide track for the *RAB11FIP5* gene and the genome